droyston/spectralize/README.md

 ![Tech stack diagram](./docs/spectralize_techstack.png)

-Spectralize is based on Python, implementing Spark dataframes and transforming data from AWS S3 into indexed PSQL/TimescaleDB tables.
+Spectralize is based on Python, implementing Spark dataframes and transforming data from AWS S3 into indexed PSQL/TimescaleDB tables, and a web API enabled with Dash (by plotly).

 Core Dependencies